moefinley/css-wrangler/readme.md

 ## Roadmap

 ### Short term
- - Get the ConfigParser.ts to validate the config file
  - Break down ComputedStyleTest.ts into separate concerns
  - Create shorter XPaths by looking for a parent ID
  - Add elements to ignore to crawler configuration